HopLee6/SSPVS-PyTorch/README.md

 ## Source Data

+We provide the text information of YTVT in [YTVT.zip](https://figshare.com/articles/journal_contribution/SSPVS/29979121).
 Besides, we also provide the re-collected text information of SumMe and TVSum [SumMe_text_info.json/TVSum_text_info.json](https://figshare.com/articles/journal_contribution/SSPVS/29979121).

 ## License and Citation